skelly37/literally-everything/README.md

 ## Configuring USB printer Brother MFC 7860DW on Artix Linux with runit
 ### Prerequisites
 * `$ paru -S brother-mfc-7860dw brscan4`

+Replace *paru* with your preferred AUR helper prefix or simply build the AUR packages manually

 * `# pacman -S cups-runit simple-scan`

 The latter may be any other scanning software